holochain/dev-camp-tests-rust/README.md

 ## Instructions

-Make sure Holochain is [installed](https://developer.holochain.org/start.html)
+Make sure the Holochain command line development tools are [installed](https://developer.holochain.org/start.html#development-section)

 Download this repository to your computer.